The Wicked Deep surprised me on many levels

 The Wicked Deep took me by surprise.
 I told myself this year I would be reading more books outside of my comfort zone, outside of the genres I usually go for.
 It was actually my boyfriend who picked this book out for me.
-At first I was a little hesitant.
-I did put the book in my list, so I knew there was a chance he would choose it.
+At first, I was a little hesitant.
+I did put the book on my list, so I knew there was a chance he would choose it.
 But still, when he picked The Wicked Deep out I was trying to convince him to pick another one.
-Finally I gave in and started it and man I was not expecting this.
+Finally, I gave in and started it and man I was not expecting this.

 This story is about a town called Sparrow where, two centuries ago, three sisters were sentenced to death for witchery.
 Stones were tied to their ankles and they were drowned in the deep waters surrounding the town.

 Now, for a brief time each summer, the sisters return, stealing the bodies of three weak-hearted girls so that they may seek their revenge, luring boys into the harbor and pulling them under.

 Like many locals, seventeen-year-old Penny Talbot has accepted the fate of the town.
 But this year, on the eve of the sisters’ return, a boy named Bo Carter arrives; unaware of the danger he has just stumbled into.

 Mistrust and lies spread quickly through the salty, rain-soaked streets.
 The townspeople turn against one another.
 Penny and Bo suspect each other of hiding secrets.
 And death comes swiftly to those who cannot resist the call of the sisters.

 But only Penny sees what others cannot.
 And she will be forced to choose: save Bo, or save herself.